I’m going to have to take an early (belated?) holiday break, but I will give next month’s updates on 12/7 and 12/14. Thank you for hanging in there!

 Liz grunted.
 “Okay.”

-“As best as the cops can tell, she has powers, they’re mystical in nature, and they derive from some Korean occult knife that augments her physical senses.”
+“As best as the cops can tell, she has powers, they’re mystical in nature, and they derive from some Korean occult dagger that augments her physical senses.”

 “That’s a lot like your gem, isn’t it?”